NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 CardioLife TEC-5500 series defibrillators were quickly approved for sales in Japan based on the principle of declared substantial equivalence with the newly-approved TEC-7700 series, so the Acti-biphasic waveform of Japanese version TEC-5500 series defibrillators are unlikely to be different from the biphasic shock waveform of TEC-7700 series defibrillators in Japan.

-A top prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K output waveform inverted from the original shown on the manual
+A top prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K discharge waveform inverted from what was declared on the operator and service manuals

 There was no doubt since they had tested both models TEC-5521K (S/N 09xx4) and TEC-5531K (S/N 05xx4) to arrive at the same conclusion; the suffix K is for export models using English language as interface (for example the suffix J is for Japan domestic models), indicating more than 9000 units of TEC-5521K and more than 5000 units of TEC-5531K had been produced before the two tested units respectively.
 Detailed comparison was also done with defibrillators from another manufacturer (Philips) using the same testing equipment (Fluke Impulse 7000DP with 7010 Selectable Load) and the polarity was consistent with the manual descriptions of Philips.